-I remember the fluffy sour-milk pancakes from my childhood that I liked much better than the flat ones.
+I still remember the fluffy buttermilk pancakes from my childhood using whipped egg whites in the batter that I liked much better than the flat ones.
+So, it was about time I created vegan buckwheat sourdough pancakes.

-Now that I’ve been making fermented buckwheat bread for ages it made me think why not use the same batter for pancakes as it’s so fluffy and has a sour taste.
-When I made the first batch I also used sour soymilk that I happened to have in the fridge and the pancakes turned out great.
-However, I realize that most people don’t happen to have sour plant-based milks in their fridges, so I decided to make the recipe with regular oat milk.
+Now that I’ve been making fermented buckwheat bread for ages, it made me think of using the same batter for pancakes as it’s so fluffy and has a perfectly sour taste.
+I made the first batch with sour soymilk that I happened to have in the fridge and the pancakes turned out so great.
+However, I realise that most people don’t happen to have sour plant-based milks in their fridges, so I decided to make those buckwheat sourdough pancakes with regular oat milk.

 As it’s the cold season, it does not hurt adding turmeric wherever you can, including pancake batter.
 Besides fighting off the nasty viruses and relieving your running nose and cough, your pancakes will also be of a nice yellow colour.
 The batch I photographed is without turmeric, but equally tasty.